chen3feng/blade-build/doc/en/command_line.md

 To select multiple tags in the same group at the same time, you can use the syntax of `group:name1,name2`, which is equivalent to `(group:name1 or group:name2)`.

-Complicated expressions often avoid spaces that cannot be used, and quotation marks are needed in this case.
+Complicated expressions often cannot avoid spaces, and quotation marks are needed in this case.

 Example: